Education and Outreach Grants

 Enquiries about this scheme should be made by email to email@example.com or by phone: +44 (0)20 7685 2698.

-Applications to the 1 October deadline are now open.
+Applications to the 1 April deadline will open on 1 January.

 - What is covered by the grant?